traveler-wang/DFGLIoT/README.md

 # DFGLIoT

 cross-institutional mobile IoT device identification

-The complete code will be made public after the paper is accepted.
+The complete code will be released soon.